The modern novel

 Flaubert and his time

-The 19th century was a century of great certainties: people believed in science, in progress, in technology, in virtue and morality, in civilisation and colonisation.
-Flaubert will apply himself all his life to dismantle these certainties in order to show that they are only based on illusions, lies and preconceived ideas.
-But he would go further: mightn’t the criticisms that we address to our epoch be ideas that have circulated during our times and that we thoughtlessly repeat like a parrot?
-Curiously, he wrote the following article in his Dictionnaire des Idées reçues:
+The nineteenth century was an age of great certainties: people believed in science, in progress, in technology, in virtue and morality, in civilization and colonization.
+Throughout his life, Flaubert strove to dismantle these certainties, showing that they were founded on illusions, lies, and received ideas.
+But he went even further: might the very criticisms we level at our own era not be ideas shaped by the time itself, which we mindlessly parrot?
+Curiously, he wrote the following entry in his Dictionary of Received Ideas:*

-We always remain slightly entangled within our time, even when we think we are judging it.
-This is the Flaubert’s lesson.
+We remain always somewhat entangled in our own time, even when we believe we are judging it.
+That is Flaubert’s lesson.

 To Caroline Flaubert, 20 December 1843